Bullyparade: Cast

-Movie adaptations

-The movie Der Schuh des Manitu, also directed by Herbig and written by the trio, a parody on western movies, Italo Western in general, and the successful 1960s and 1970s movie adaptations of the Winnetou books by Karl May, was released in 2002.
-It's based on the show's successful Winnetou-Sketches, featuring all three comedians in various characters.
-The movie became one of Germany's highest grossing films of all time.
+Released in 2001, the movie Der Schuh des Manitu, also directed by Herbig and written by the trio, is a parody of Spaghetti Westerns and the successful 1960s film adaptations of the Winnetou books written by Karl May.
+It's based on the show's successful Winnetou sketches, featuring all three comedians in various characters.
+The movie became the highest-grossing German movie on the domestic market of all time.

-In 2004, Michael Herbig produced a second film, (T)Raumschiff Surprise - Periode 1, which was also based on sketches parodying sci-fi shows like Star Trek and also had great success.
+In 2004, Michael Herbig produced a second movie, (T)Raumschiff Surprise - Periode 1, which was also based on sketches parodying sci-fi shows like Star Trek and also had great success, becoming the second highest-grossing German movie on the domestic market (as of 2026, it remains the 6th highest-grossing German film).
 Some characters and sides from the first movie are revisited, or shown from a different perspective.
-The movie also depicts elements from Star Wars, time travel movies, German Soap "Das Traumschiff" and many other franchises.
+The movie also parodies elements from Star Wars, time travel movies, The X-Files and many other franchises.

 A third movie titled Lissi und der wilde Kaiser (2007) was based on the Bullyparade sketch series "Wechseljahre einer Kaiserin" (Menopause of an Empress) was released in 2007.
-It's based on the 1955 Austrian "Sissi"-Franchise starring Romy Schneider, depicting a cheesy version of the in real life tragic life story of Sissi.
-While Herbig and Tramitz dressed up as the imperial couple for the sketches, they are just voicing animated characters in the movie.
+It's based on the Austrian Sissi films starring Romy Schneider, depicting a cheesy version of the in real life tragic life story of Sissi.
+While Herbig and Tramitz dressed up as the royal couple for the sketches, they are just voicing animated characters in the movie.

 In 2017, on the occasion of the show's 20th anniversary, the fourth movie Bullyparade - The Movie was released, featuring different shorelines following the most popular characters from the show and the previous movies.
 It also shows a variety of new characters never shown before, such as Dr. Schmitz, based on Christoph Waltz' character Dr. King Schultz from Django Unchained.

+In 2025, Herbig directed and produced a fifth movie, Das Kanu des Manitu, which is a sequel to Der Schuh des Manitu.
+Set several years after its predecessor, it follows the main characters from the first film, as well as the new character Mary, as they fight a ruthless gang that searches for a legendary canoe.
+The film became the most successful German movie on the domestic market of the year 2025 and the most successful German movie since the COVID-19 pandemic.

 While Herbig, Tramitz and Kavanian play the many different main characters in the movies, the cast is expanded by other actors playing similar/recurring roles over the course of all four movies.
-These are mainly Sky du Mont playing villains (Western bandit leader "Santa Maria", US Army General Motors, Duke William the Last), Til Schweiger (Rock Finished-Over, a Space Taxidriver turned Knight), Irshad Panjatan playing apparent villains turned out to be harmless, comedian Anke Engelke angry female relatives to the main cast and famous German Actresses Anja Kling and Marie Bäumer as strong and independent female leads.
+These are mainly Sky du Mont playing villains (Western bandit leader "Santa Maria", US Army General Motors, Duke William the Last), Til Schweiger (Rock Finished-Over, a Space Taxidriver turned Knight), Irshad Panjatan playing apparent villains turned out to be harmless, comedian Anke Engelke angry female relatives to the main cast and famous German actresses Anja Kling, Marie Bäumer and Jasmin Schwiers as strong and independent female leads.